shakked/ChatKit/README.md

 let chatSequence = ChatSequence(chats: chats)
 let chatViewController = ChatViewController(chatSequence: chatSequence, theme: .lightMode)
+// present the chatViewController
 ```
-// Video demonstrating it

 It's that simple.
 ChatKit will estimate reading times for various messages and send them at a natural cadence.

-## Chat Elements
+# Chat Elements

 All of the following elements can be used in your `ChatSequence`.